 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 2.
-Chapter 1, Title 6 of the 1976 Code is amended by adding:
+Article 3, Chapter 1, Title 6 of the 1976 Code is amended by adding:

-Section 6-1-400.
-(A)(1) Unless specifically provided by state law, a county or municipality which levies a business license tax must comply with the provisions of this article.
+"Section 6-1-400.
+(A)(1) Unless otherwise specifically provided for by state law, a county or municipality that levies a business license tax must comply with the provisions of this article.